esdc-devx/DX-Notes/README.md

 ## Strategy [WIP]

-Use Dashboards to measure progress over time as well as to provide instant feedback to developers to allow continous learning opportunites.
+Use Dashboards to measure progress over time as well as to provide instant feedback to developers to allow continuous learning opportunites.

-Establish enterprise wide systems (ex: Secret Management, Dependency Managment, etc...) in colaberation with key teams (SADE, IT-Sec) that enables developers to increase the quality of their products without expending a great deal of effort.
-Products should be audited against ITSG-33 Compliance controls so that by using these systems, products are compliant reducing the burden on teams and increasing the compliance posture of the organization as a whole.
+Establish enterprise wide systems (ex: Secret Management, Dependency Managment, etc...) in collaboration with key teams (SADE, IT-Sec) that enables developers to increase the quality of their products without expending a great deal of effort.
+Systems should be audited against ITSG-33 Compliance controls so that by using them, products are compliant reducing the burden on teams and increasing the compliance posture of the organization as a whole.

 Demonstrating and providing a path to automate processes.